MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/matchmaking/concepts/arena/live-discovering-xbox-tournaments.md

 Titles that have built an announcement feature into their game UI typically use a content-management system that allows for instant updates.
 This is useful for pushing new content to gamers without relying on a content update or downloadable content release.

-For example, Halo uses a “Message of the Day” feature to surface community announcements and tips.
+For example, Halo uses a "Message of the Day" feature to surface community announcements and tips.
 Tournament promotion is perfect fit for this scenario.

 **User impact**